FunctionPoint/AoC2024/README.md

 ### Day 8: Resonant Collinearity

-Per antenna type, the diffent locations are first stored in a key-value map.
+Per antenna type, the different locations are first stored in a key-value map.
 Of this map all location pairs are taken to calculate their antinode locations.
 Antinode locations are stored in a list, preventing duplicates.
 The size of the list is the solution.